OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-cli/content.md

   -h,--help                   Print this help message and exit --help-all                  Expand all help

-If you found any problems during use,
+If you find any problems during use,
 You can report bugs to the linyaps team under this project: https://github.com/OpenAtom-Linyaps/linyaps/issues
 ```